Cannabis is NOT legal in The Netherlands

 Tolerance policy for soft drugs and coffee shops

-Because soft drugs are less harmful to health than hard drugs, other rules sometimes apply.
-Coffee shops can sell weed and hashish under strict conditions.
-They are not prosecuted for this.
-This is the essence of the tolerance policy.
+Because soft drugs are less harmful to health than hard drugs, different rules sometimes apply.
+Coffee shops can sell weed and hashish under strict conditions and are not prosecuted for doing so.
+This forms the essence of the tolerance policy.

-The Public Prosecution Service also does not prosecute people if they have small quantities of soft drugs.
-It is about this:
+The Public Prosecution Service also refrains from prosecuting individuals for possessing small quantities of soft drugs.
+This is the crux of the matter:

-• a maximum of 5 grams of cannabis (weed, hash);
+1. A maximum of 5 grams of cannabis (weed, hash) is allowed,

 Tolerance criteria for coffee shops